How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 WILL EXPUNGEMENT REMOVE THE CONTENT FROM THE INTERNET?

-One of the first questions clients ask us is whether or not an expungement order issued by the state in which the arrest took place will require these news articles, mugshots, etc., to be removed from the Internet.
+One of the first questions clients ask is whether or not an expungement order issued by the state where the arrest occurred will require these news articles, mugshots, etc., to be removed from the Internet.
 The short answer is no.

-Perhaps your record has been expunged, or you are contemplating expunging your criminal record.
-Regardless, you might be wondering whether it even makes sense to expunge your record so that it no longer appears on criminal background checks when a quick Google search of your name will quickly reveal your arrest information.
+Perhaps your record has been expunged, or you are contemplating expunging it.
+Regardless, you might be wondering whether it makes sense to expunge your record so that it no longer appears on criminal background checks when a quick Google search of your name will quickly reveal your arrest information.

 Expungement laws vary widely by state.
 While some states allow for the expungement of criminal records (also known as sealing in some states), others do not.
 Moreover, even assuming your state allows for the expungement of criminal records, you should be aware that the expungement order will only direct law enforcement agencies (such as the courts, police departments, and/or the FBI) to refrain from disclosing your expunged records in response to a background check request.

-An expungement order in no way will require the press, news organizations, or any other private company or website to take down articles that mention the expunged matters.
-In fact, to do so would violate the first amendment’s guarantee of freedom of speech and freedom of the press.
+An expungement order will not require the press, news organizations, or any other private company or website to take down articles that mention the expunged matters.
+In fact, to do so would violate the First Amendment’s guarantee of freedom of speech and freedom of the press.

-Thus, expungement, unfortunately, will not force news organizations or websites to remove the expunged information from the news article.
-As discussed in further detail below, however, if we can provide news agencies with evidence that the record has been dismissed and/or expunged, it will usually strengthen our case.
+Unfortunately, expungement will not force news organizations or websites to remove the expunged information from the news article.
+As discussed in further detail below, however, providing news agencies with evidence that the record has been dismissed and/or expunged will usually strengthen our case.

 CAN I SUE FOR DEFAMATION, LIBEL, OR SLANDER?